 Camping, picnics, evenings on the back porch.
 What do these things have in common?
-SUMMER!
-FUN!
-BUGS!
-And the fact that you need homemade bug repellent.

 - Easy.
 Just combine the ingredients and go!

 - Cheap.
 Using only a few drops of essential oils per batch, your pure essential oils will last for a long time!
-(And it’s still cheap if you use high quality essential oils and avoid using oils from unknown sources.)

-Making your own bug repellent is simple and effective!
-You only need a few key ingredients:
+Making your own essential oil bug repellent recipe is simple and effective!
+You only need two ingredients to make the rub-on version: a carrier oil and a mixture of essential oils.

 - Small bottle or old jar